Formula for Tracking Error (Definition)

 The second method takes the standard deviation of the return of the portfolio and the benchmark.

-Tracking error is a measure to find out how much the return of portfolio or a mutual fund deviates from the return of an index it is trying to replicate in terms of the components of an index and also in the term of the return of that index.
-But most of the time it doesn’t get replicated exactly in terms of the return, due to various factors like the timing of buying the stocks, personal judgment of the fund manager to alter the proportion depending on his style of investment.
+Tracking error is a measure to find out how much the return of a portfolio or a mutual fund deviates from the return of an index it is trying to replicate in terms of the components of an index and also in the term of the return of that index.
+But most of the time, it doesn’t get replicated exactly in terms of the return, due to various factors like the timing of buying the stocks, the personal judgment of the fund manager to alter the proportion depending on his style of investment.

 Tracking Error calculation = Ra – Ro&G

 - Ro&g= return from the oil and gas index

 Suppose the return from the portfolio is 7%, and the return from the benchmark is 6%.
 The calculation will be as follows,

 In this case, the tracking errors for the portfolio will be 1%.

 There is a mutual fund managed by a fund manager in SBI.
 The name of the fund in question is SBI- ETF Nifty Bank.
 This particular fund is constructed by taking the components of bank nifty closely in the proportion by which the banking stocks are in the bank nifty index.

 One year return from the portfolio is 8.9%, and the one-year return from the Nifty benchmark index is 8.6%.

 In this case, the tracking errors for the portfolio will be 0.3%.